gdyskin/my-data-science-projects/03-cellular-operator-tariffs/README.md

-# Title
-Determination of a favorable tariff for a telecom company
+# Determination of a favorable tariff for a telecom company

 Area: Marketing Analysis, Product Analysis, Data Analysis